Federal Criminal Defense Lawyer Breaks Down Monumental Case Before High Court

 Ronald W. Chapman II, chair of Chapman Law Group’s White Collar Defense & Government Investigations practice group, spoke about this crisis with Dr. Stephen Zielger of the Center for Effective Regulatory Policy & Safe Access (CERPSA) on a recent edition of CERPSA’s “Pain Politics” podcast.

-The full transcript of the podcast follows.
+The full transcript of the podcast follows (podcast no longer available).

 Dr. Stephen Ziegler: Today, doctors, nurses, and other healthcare professionals who prescribe drugs are at an increased risk of investigation and prosecution.
 Last year in a press release from the U.S. Department of Justice, they stated, “With opioid addiction ravaging communities across the nation, we are going to fight against doctors who are handing out prescriptions like candy.
 We are determined to stem the tide of the crisis and we will use all the legal authorities at our disposal — both criminal and civil.”
 They went on to say that, “The DEA has teams of investigators specialized in finding negligence when writing perilous prescription, which can cause a harmful addiction or potential overdose.
 The DEA will investigate the doctors who conduct this kind of practice and continue to combat the opioid crisis.”